OlgaVikVol/angular-assessment/README.md

 - Local dummy data (`DUMMY_USERS`)
 - Task creation and display by user
 - Component-level styles
-- Jest + Testing Library for unit tests
+- Jasmine for unit tests
 - ESLint + Prettier for code style and quality